Who Needs to Certify ePERS?

 Individuals who work on sponsored projects are required to certify their effort on those projects.
 If you need to certify effort, you'll receive an email after the end of the semester; the email subject line will read “Your ePER Requires Certification.”

 Log in to your campus portal.
 Click on the CU Resources Home drop-down menu and select Business Tools, then click on the ePERS tile.

-You can review your ePER online in the campus portal; make changes in effort reported, as appropriate; and certify the effort.
-If you adjust your effort to be less than the salary paid on the project, your campus ePER contact will review for possible creation of a Payroll Expense Transfer (PET).
+You can review your ePER and adjust the effort reported, as appropriate.
+If you adjust your effort to be less than the effort paid on the project, your campus ePER contact will review it for possible creation of a Payroll Expense Transfer (PET).

 - Current: ePERs that need to be certified

 - Recertification Required: ePERs that need to be recertified.
 Recertification may occur due to changes in payroll/effort.